IBM 4683

 The IBM 4683 was IBM's first PC-based point of sale (POS) system.
 It was introduced in 1985.
 The system consists of a PC-based controller and thin client based POS workstations, typically with a Token Ring network.
 The system requires an IBM AS/400 server to be in the network.
-The 4683 is still used today by some retailers (such as TOYS "R" US in the UK).
+The 4683 is still used today by some retailers (such as TOYS "R" US in the UK as of 2014).
 However the 4683 has been phased out by some retailers to its more modern successors, the IBM 4693 and the IBM 4694.

+Capabilities

+The IBM 4683 had a lockable cash drawer and had the ability to check credit card validity, display item prices and descriptions, and record transactions electronically.